github/developer.github.com/content/integrations-directory/getting-listed.md

 ### Provide the right contacts

 We want to be sure GitHub can contact your team, if needed.
-Specifically, we're asking for a technical support contact, a security contact, and a escalation contact (all three are for GitHub-use only).
+Specifically, we're asking for:

+* A technical support contact
+* A security contact
+* An escalation contact

+All three are for GitHub-use only.
 If there's an urgent that needs your attention, we'll contact your escalation contact and expect a response within one business day.
+A delayed response from your escalation contact may result in temporary or permanent de-listing of your integration from the directory.

 ### Provide standard links